redhat-developer/odo/docs/deploying-a-devfile-using-odo.md

 **Prerequisites for an OpenShift Cluster**

-  - Enable experimental mode for odo.
-This can be done by: `odo preference set experimental true`

   - Create a project to keep your source code, tests, and libraries organized in a separate single unit.